stephen601/CS_334_WebAppProject/Part 3/Readme.txt

 Stephen Villanueva: Manamgent and login
-Noah Caulfield: Index, checkout, and payment
-Stephen Washington:Checkout and payment, webhost file setup, readme, excution pdf.
+Noah Caulfield: Index, store, checkout, and payment Stephen Washington:Checkout and payment, webhost file setup, readme, excution pdf.

               Note:Initial checkout and payment was setup to use with json and gather customer orders from the index page, by recieving the order and quanties.